Ruth Jones: Television

 The series won several awards, including two BAFTAs and four British Comedy Awards.
 Jones and co-star Rob Brydon recorded "Islands in the Stream" (a song performed by their characters in the programme) as a single for Comic Relief in 2009; the song reached No. 1 in the chart.

-In 2008, Jones featured in two BBC One television period costume dramas, Tess of the d'Urbervilles and Little Dorrit, as well as two episodes of The Street.
-In December 2009, she starred in A Child's Christmases in Wales.
+In 2008 Jones featured in two BBC One television period costume dramas, Tess of the d'Urbervilles and Little Dorrit, as well as two episodes of The Street.
+In December 2009, she starred in A Child's Christmas in Wales.
 In 2010, she starred in BBC Four comedy The Great Outdoors alongside Mark Heap, and, in December, presented the first of four chat shows on BBC2, Ruth Jones' Christmas Cracker.
 In January 2011, she starred as Hattie Jacques in BBC Four drama Hattie, which recounts Jacques' affair with her young driver John Schofield while she was married to actor John Le Mesurier, later known for his role in Dad's Army.

-In 2008, Jones co-founded Tidy Productions with producer David Peet.
+In 2008 Jones co-founded Tidy Productions with producer David Peet.
 The company produced the series Jones presented on BBC Radio Wales in 2008-9, Ruth Jones' Sunday Brunch.
 In 2010, the company had comedy and light entertainment production credits with BBC Two and BBC Three.
 It has made two 90-minute comedy dramas for S4C and light-entertainment shows for BBC Wales, and topical radio series What's the Story? for Radio Wales, predecessor to The Leek.

 Tidy Productions also produced 58 episodes of the comedy drama Stella for Sky TV.
 The first series aired in 2012.
 It was Jones' first major comedy project since Gavin & Stacey; she created, executive produced and storylined the show with Peet.
 Jones stars in the title role, and wrote several episodes as well as co-writing episodes with Rob Gittins, Rob Evans, David Peet and Steve Speirs.
 Jones has stated she was worried about comparisons to Gavin & Stacey when setting a second programme in Wales and the company originally thought to set it in Bristol, but the decision was made to set it in the Rhondda Valley "I know people from the Valleys and it is just a joyously colourful place and full of characters."
 A second series of Stella was filmed in summer 2012 and aired in early 2013.
 A further four series plus two Christmas specials completed the run, with the final episode broadcast in October 2017.